teajaymars/scrabble-tools/README.markdown

 results.txt
 -----------
-Using mneumonicfinder.py to search for 26 strings to help me memorise the contents of twoletters.txt by remembering every possible suffix of each letter.
+Using mnemonicfinder.py to search for 26 strings to help me memorise the contents of twoletters.txt by remembering every possible suffix of each letter.

 These results are pretty personal to me.
-You might want to use mneumonicfinder to search for your own mneumonics:
+You might want to use mnemonicfinder to search for your own mnemonics:

     a: my exhaling bedstraw
     o: push down my firebox